 Home to the 2nd and 3rd Grade Program

 The second and third graders in the Intermediate classroom build on the foundation created in the Primary classroom.
 They become increasingly confident learners, as they are simultaneously challenged and nurtured by the Intermediate teaching team.
 They build independence and a strong sense of self while contributing to a healthy group dynamic.
 The students use planners to organize their time and work.
 They take on leadership roles in the classroom and in the larger school community.

 Building small group communication skills means working on team projects that are academic and yet hands-on and often outdoors.
-Students embark on field trips such as venturing to Islandwood on Bainbridge Island to study science for four days and three nights.
+Intermediate students embark on field trips such as visiting local salmon streams, and third grade students venture yearly to Islandwood on Bainbridge Island to study science for four days and three nights.
 They return home with increased confidence, strong friendships, and renewed enthusiasm for inquiry.

 Intermediate classroom teachers empower students to achieve and to explore beyond the surface of classroom topics, so they have opportunities to go in-depth in a subject that interests them, and to explore creative and scientific processes.
 Teachers and students go on weekly nature walks around campus to practice observation and jounaling skills.
 During Writers Workshop, students have the time and direction to work on their “writerly” lives.

 The Treehouse, nestled among cedars, houses our second and third grade classroom where students grow by leaps and bounds.